-We are committed to developing novel and efficient deep and machine learning models that enhance performance, interpretability and trustworthiness, and improve impact and accessibility.
+We are committed to developing novel and efficient deep/machine learning models that enhance performance, interpretability and trustworthiness, and improve impact and accessibility.
 Our solutions are designed to contribute to the academic advancements, strategic growth and platform investments of Canadian industries.
 AiX Lab is dedicated to cultivating highly skilled scholars with cutting-edge AI and equipping them to contribute to various industry sectors.

-ELMs and RL play fundamental roles in modern autonomous driving systems.
-This research introduces light-weight and efficient ELM and DRL models for end-to-end autonomous navigation in complex scenarios based on camera as the only sensor.
+VLAMs and RL play fundamental roles in modern autonomous driving systems.
+This research introduces light-weight and efficient VLAMs and DRL models for end-to-end autonomous navigation in complex scenarios using camera as the only sensor.

 This project aims to enhance real-time multi-object detection capabilities for self-driving cars, specifically operating effectively in various adverse weather conditions (e.g., rain, fog, and snow), which can significantly impair the accuracy and reliability of object detection systems in autonomous vehicles.